raphaelmourad/dsbSNP/README.md

 All SNPs including dsbSNPs, but also histone mark SNPs, ATAC-seq SNPs, DRIP-seq SNPs are available here: https://www.data.gouv.fr/datasets/dsbsnp/.

-Fastq files are available from MTAB accession XX, XX and XX.
+Fastq files are available from MTAB accession E-MTAB-15637, E-MTAB-15639 and XX.
 For now, they are only accessible to reviewers.

 ## Requirements